Hacker News

 As a side note, some (many?) cultures around the world have no word for blue, blue is just other shades of green.

-an hour ago by selestify
+4 years ago by selestify

 As someone who hasn't seen it in the flesh yet, and doesn't "get" modern art unless someone explicitly spells it out for me, could you elaborate more on why it's so spectacular?